sunrivse/sunrivse/README.md

 ════ ⋆★⋆ ════

 I'm always at sonic area but sometimes I'm at other places with my friend !!
 Or sometimes I'm alone at other fandoms like phighting.
-I also crown 👑 people because I love their skins just to be kind <3 !! and also be aware that my grammar may be that bad because I either speak Malay or Spanish
+I also crown 👑 people because I love their skins just to be kind <3 !! and also be aware that my grammar may be that bad because I either speak Malay or Spanish since my dad is half Norwegian I can speak it a bit not too much

 ≪ °❈° ≫≪ °❈° ≫